 Please note: In order to become a certified applicator in the State of Florida, you must pass the General Standards (CORE) exam and at least one (1) category examination.

 What other examinations will be offered?
-In addition to the General Standards (CORE) examination, examinations are offered in many other primary and secondary categories, which are listed below.
-Note: If you wish to take a primary or secondary category exam other than Aquatic Pest Control, Right-of-Way Pest Control, Natural Area Pest Control, Forest Pest Control or Ornamental and Turf Pest Control you must request this examination when registering on-line.
+In addition to the General Standards (CORE) examination, examinations are offered in many other primary and secondary categories, which are listed above.
+Note: If you wish to take a primary or secondary category exam other than those listed, you must request this examination when registering online for the Short Course.

 How do I prepare for the exams?
-During the short course we will review much of the material that will be covered on the General Standards (CORE) and certain popular category certification exams.
-Additionally, it is highly recommended that you review the appropriate Pesticide Application Training Manual (available from the IFAS Bookstore) for the categories in which you will be testing.
-Those who wish to seek additional instruction should plan to attend the Wednesday evening Calibration and Math Review Session, see the agenda for details.
+During the Short Course, much of the material that will be covered on the General Standards (CORE) and certain popular category certification exams will be reviewed.
+Additionally, it is highly recommended that you review the appropriate Pesticide Application Training Manual (available from the UF/IFAS Extension Bookstore) for the categories in which you will be testing.
+Those who wish to seek additional instruction should plan to attend the Wednesday evening Calibration and Math Review Session.
+See the agenda for details.

 YOU WILL NOT PASS BY SIMPLY ATTENDING THE REVIEW SESSIONS.
-The exam is derived from the study manuals; but, the review sessions will reinforce the content of the study manuals.
+The exam is derived from the study manuals, and the review sessions will reinforce the content of the study manuals.
 IT IS HIGHLY RECOMMENDED THAT YOU OBTAIN THE STUDY MANUALS AND STUDY PRIOR TO THE EXAMS.

 When do I find out if I pass the exam(s)?
-The Florida Department of Agriculture and Consumer Services will notify you via email, 10 – 21 days after the exam and provide instructions for applying for your license.
+The Florida Department of Agriculture and Consumer Services will mail you your score 10-21 days after the exam and provide instructions for applying for your license.